-2. has been determined by the hiring authority to be unavailable or has indicated to the hiring authority that he/she has insufficient information to render an assessment, then the hiring authority shall, at the candidate’s request, seek an assessment (the cost of which shall be borne by the hiring authority) of the candidate’s risk of harm from a qualified mental health professional and the qualified mental health professional concludes in writing that the candidate, within the position sought in Department or a Department funded or operated program, does not pose an unacceptable risk of harm to the persons served by the program; and
+(b) a qualified mental health professional conducts an assessment (the cost of which shall be borne by the Department/Vendor Program) of the disqualifying person’s risk of harm and concludes in writing that the disqualifying person does not pose an unacceptable risk of harm to foster children.

-(b) the hiring authority has complied with the provision of section 110 CMR 18.11.
+(2) The Department or Vendor Program must comply with the provision of section 110 CMR 18.11.

-(c) In the case of an individual seeking to serve as a foster/pre-adoptive kinship placement for a child in the care or custody of Department, the Department shall not be precluded from placing the child(ren) in a kinship foster/pre-adoptive home where the Commissioner, Deputy Commissioner for Field Operations and General Counsel have conducted a review pursuant to 110 CMR 18.11(9) and determined the placement is in the best interest of the child.
+(3) The Department shall not be precluded from placing the child(ren) in a kinship Foster/Pre-adoptive home prior to obtaining the evaluation required under 110 CMR 18.10(1) where the Commissioner, Deputy Commissioner for Field Operations and General Counsel have conducted a review pursuant to 110 CMR 18.11(2) and determined the placement is in the best interest of the child and the disqualifying person agrees to undergo the evaluation required by 110 CMR 18.10(1)..

-(2) Discretionary Disqualification.
-A candidate shall be ineligible for any position in Department or a Department funded or operated program which entails potential unsupervised contact with persons receiving services if he/she has been convicted of, has any pending charges, involving any of the crimes listed in 110 CMR 18.16: Table B or Table C, unless the hiring authority has complied with the provisions of 110 CMR 18.11.

-(3) Provisions Pertaining to Foster/Pre-Adoptive Parents.

-(a) In the case of a foster/pre-adoptive parent, 110 CMR 18.10(1)(2) shall apply as if the foster/adoptive parent was a candidate for a position.

-(b) When determining eligibility, approval or licensing of a foster/pre-adoptive parent the Department shall conduct a review of any misdemeanor offense in accordance with 110 CMR 18.11(10) in order to assist the Department in accurately evaluating whether the mere existence of the offense has a substantial effect on the foster/pre-adoptive parent’s current or future ability to assume and carry out the responsibilities of a foster/pre-adoptive parent in such a manner that the rights of the child to sound health and normal physical, mental, spiritual and moral development are insured.

-18.11: Provisions for Review of a Candidate in any Discretionary Category
+18.11: Review and Approval of a Discretionary Disqualification

-(1) Each candidate for whom the CORI investigation reveals a “lifetime presumptive disqualification”, who has otherwise met the requirements for further consideration set forth in 110 CMR 18.10, or a “discretionary disqualification” shall, unless the hiring authority has decided to withdraw the conditional offer of a position, receive additional review by the hiring authority to determine if the candidate poses an unacceptable risk of harm to the persons served by the program within the position sought.
-In reviewing the candidate’s appropriateness for employment given the concern for client safety, due weight shall be given to the following factors:
+(1) Foster/Pre-adoptive homes for whom the BRC reveals a “presumptive disqualification”, who has otherwise met the requirements for further consideration set forth in 110 CMR 18.10, or a “discretionary disqualification” may receive additional review by the Department or Vendor Program to determine if the disqualifying person poses an unacceptable risk of harm to foster children who may be placed in the Foster/Pre-adoptive home.
+In reviewing the Foster/Pre-adoptive home’s appropriateness given the concern for client safety the Department or Vendor Program shall consider the following factors:

 (a) Time since the conviction;

-(b) Age of the candidate at the time of the offense;
+(b) Age of the disqualifying person at the time of the offense;

 (c) Seriousness and specific circumstances of the offense;

-(d) The nature of the work to be performed;
+(d) The type of crime;

 (e) The number of offenses;